-The short corridor provides an east-west pathway for energy transport along Interstate 80, and provides a crucial link to multiple Section 368 energy corridors to create a continuous corridor network through southern Wyoming across BLM- and USFS-administered lands.
+The corridor provides a north-south pathway for energy transport in Wyoming.
+There are limited federal lands, but the corridor connects multiple Section 368 energy corridors to the north, creating a continuous corridor network in southeastern Wyoming across BLM- and USFS-administered lands.
 Input regarding alignment from multiple organizations during the WWEC PEIS suggested following this route.
-There are no major pending ROWs for transmission line or pipeline projects within the corridor at this time.
-There is potential for future development within the corridor, subject to possible limitations from Interstate 80 and other infrastructure congestion.
+There are wind development projects in the area for a portion of the corridor, but no planned projects within the corridor at this time.